sonata-project/dev-kit/project/CONTRIBUTING.md

 Github by following these points are taken care of:

 * Check if the bug is not already reported!
-* A clear title to sum up the issue
+* The title sums up the issue with clarity.
 * A description of the workflow needed to reproduce the bug.
 Please try to make sentence, dumping an error message by itself is not great.
 * If your issue is an error page, you must provide us with a stack trace.
 With